MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 Migrating a notebook from Azure Synapse to Fabric can be done in two different ways.

-* Option 1: you can export a Notebook from Azure Synapse (.ipynb) and import it in Fabric (manually)
+* Option 1: you can export a Notebook from Azure Synapse (ipynb) and import it in Fabric (manually).
-* Option 2: you can use a script to export notebooks from Azure Synapse and import them in Fabric using the API
+* Option 2: you can use a script to export notebooks from Azure Synapse and import them in Fabric using the API.

 For notebook considerations, refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).